BLKSerene/Wordless/README.md

 <span id="doc-eng-supported-tests-statistical_significance"></span>
 #### Tests of Statistical Significance

-To calculate the statistical significance and effect size for two words in the same file (collocates) or one word in two different files (keywords), two contingency table must be constructed first, one for observed value, the other for expected values.
+To calculate the statistical significance (except **Student's t-test (Two-sample)** and **Mann-Whiteney U Test**) for two words in the same file (collocates) or one specific word in two different files (keywords), two contingency table must be constructed first, one for observed value, the other for expected values.

-**As for collocates (in *Collocation* and *Colligation*):**
+As for collocates (in *Collocation* and *Colligation*):

 Observed Values|Word 1                       |Not Word 1                   |Row Total
 --------------:|:---------------------------:|:---------------------------:|:---------------------------: